yugabyte/yugabyte-db/docs/content/v1.0/deploy/enterprise-edition/configure-cloud/aws.md

 ![AWS Configured Successfully](/images/ee/aws-setup/configure-aws-3.png)

-Now we are ready to create a Yugabyte DB universe on AWS.
+Now we are ready to create a YugabyteDB universe on AWS.